Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 - A Variety cover story I reported with Cynthia Littleton on the spiraling costs of TV episodes (I also wrote about why the money being thrown around in TV troubles me and why it annoys me when TV people take the wrong lessons from “Game of Thrones.”)

-- This 2014 piece on “Outlander’s” radical devotion to the female gaze is one of my favorite things I’ve ever written.
+- This 2014 piece on “Outlander’s” revolutionary depiction of female (and male!) sexuality is one of my favorite things I’ve ever written.
 A couple years ago, executive producer Ron Moore and I talked about sex-scene cliches that we can’t stand.
 From 2017: I talked to the stars of “Outlander” and also Moore about the show’s evolution over time.

 Before I joined Variety, I was the TV critic for Huffington Post.
 Quite a bit of that work is here.
 You can also find the HP pieces here, and there are archives going back to 2011 on the right side of that page.